tpetzoldt/mlfeaturer/README.md

 [recipes](https://recipes.tidymodels.org/) or
 [mlr3](https://mlr3.mlr-org.com/).

-It uses S4 object orientation, is intentionally simple and mostly intended for our own tasks.
+It uses R's S4 object orientation, is intentionally simple and mostly intended for our own tasks.

 ## Installation